mandiant/capa/.github/CONTRIBUTING.md

 When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [capa issues tracker](https://github.com/fireeye/capa/issues).
 This is the best place review our discussions about what/how/why we do things in the project.
-If you have a question around how we do things, check to see if it is documented there.
+If you have a question, check to see if it is documented there.
 If it is *not* documented there, or you can't find an answer, please open a issue.
 We'll link to existing issues when appropriate to keep discussions in one place.